-Rather than going straight back to Chiang Mai’s Old City, however, I decided to explore the area west of the Old City for dinner and dessert.
+Rather than returning to Chiang Mai’s Old City, however, I decided to explore the area west of the Old City for dinner and dessert.
 For dinner, I met a few of my friends at a restaurant called Eat is Life, a clean and modern looking restaurant specializing in vegetarian and vegan food.
 There are plenty of options for non-vegetarians as well.
 Next door to Eat is Life is a beer bar, and there are many other bars and restaurants in the same area.
 We decided to end our night with some ice cream from Ice Love You Ice Cream, which has a huge selection of ice cream flavors and creative ice cream concoctions.
 This is one of the few ice cream shops I’ve seen with a special vegan ice cream menu in addition to its main menu.
 The ice cream here was delicious and the atmosphere lively.
 After spending a while unloading our sugar high onto each other, we headed back to our hotels for an early night’s sleep.

 Day 2: Elephant Sanctuary, Khao Kha Moo, Night Bazaar

-One of my favorite memories from Chiang Mai, and by far one of the top things to do in Chiang Mai, was volunteering at Elephant Jungle Sanctuary.
+One of my favorite memories from my 3 days in Chiang Mai, and by far one of the top things to do in Chiang Mai, was volunteering at Elephant Jungle Sanctuary.
 It was by no mistake that the day I went to the elephant sanctuary was also my birthday.
 For as long as I can remember, my favorite animal has been the elephant, so when my friends asked what I wanted to do for my birthday, my only request was a trip to Elephant Jungle Sanctuary.

 The four of us got up early on Day 2 and were picked up from our hotel at 8:00 AM in a shared taxi.
 There was only one other girl in our taxi, but we met up with a larger group once we reached the sanctuary.
 The ride to the sanctuary took approximately two hours, and the latter part of the trip brought us through jungle dirt roads, which was very bumpy.